-Shelter and protection: These boxes are usually cool, dark, and insulated from temperature extremes — ideal for housing a bee colony.
+Shelter and Protection: These boxes are typically cool, dark, and insulated from temperature extremes.
+For a bee colony, this creates a perfect environment to thrive.

 For property owners, discovering a buzzing colony beneath a valve cover can be both alarming and fascinating.
 Common signs of a hive in an irrigation box include: